egoist/loglive/README.md

 ### Change Type

-Change type if an `h3` heading which describes the type of the change, eg: `Fix`.
+Change type is an `h3` heading which describes the type of the change, eg: `Fix`.
 And it shows up like:

 <img src="https://i.loli.net/2017/07/27/59797da5a89df.png" alt="change type" width="60">